sheehyjohn/media-2105-obsidian/2110/audiobooks.md

 Frank was happy when he ran away but where did the education come form, just observing other people Is he a person?
 Well definately not by any of there

+### Is evil inate?
+Frank is the evil one...
+...and helpfully his brothers death means he'll never see that The intention of action, and the releasing into the world without any supports or guidance